 ADAPT RESEARCH LAB

 The Automation Design Advancing People and Technology (ADAPT) Laboratory’s mission is to further our understanding of the relationship between humans and advanced technologies.
-We study how cyber-human, human-agent, and sociotechnical systems impact human cognitive and social capabilities, cooperation and teamwork, and decision-making performance.
+We study how cyber-human, human-agent, and sociotechnical systems impact human cognitive and social capabilities, cooperation and teamwork, and decision-making.
 We do this by imagining future scenarios of people interacting with technology, simulating those scenarios, and testing those scenarios to see how people react.
-This research is critical because the future of work will increasingly involve people collaborating with autonomous systems, artificial intelligence, robots and other advanced manufacturing automation.
+This research is critical because the future of work will increasingly involve people collaborating with autonomous systems, artificial intelligence, robots and other advanced forms of automation.